Electrum server

 /etc/tor/torrc:sudo nano /etc/tor/torrc# Hidden service: Electrum HiddenServiceDir /var/lib/tor/hidden_service_electrs/ HiddenServiceVersion 3 HiddenServicePort 50002 127.0.0.1:50002 -

-.onionaddress:sudo systemctl reload tor sudo cat /var/lib/tor/hidden_service_electrs/hostnameSave that
+.onionaddress:sudo cat /var/lib/tor/hidden_service_electrs/hostnameSave that

 abcdefg...xyz.onionin your password manager alongside the one you may already have for SSH.
 The desktop-wallet page shows how to connect Sparrow to it.